Sheep on Orford Ness

-Andrew the Shepherd and his dog Kite and a gang of dedicated volunteers look after the sheep on Orford Ness and elsewhere.
+Andrew the Shepherd and a gang of dedicated volunteers look after the sheep on Orford Ness and elsewhere.
 Anyone who has been lucky enough to listen to one of Andrew’s talks on an open day will take on board his enthusiasm and knowledge.

 To take best advantage of the variety of National Trust sites in Suffolk – and the variety of landscapes – our flock is moved around different properties depending on the time of year, but here are the different breeds you may meet here at Orford Ness.

 The White Faced Woodland are one of the larger breeds of sheep with a white fleece, white face and both the rams and the ewes grow horns – with the rams growing large outward spiralling horns curving in tight to their faces.
 They grow to be large sheep with the rams averaging 130kg.

 In the 1970s the breed had to be saved from extinction by the Rare Breeds Survival Trust and there remains only 900 breeding females of the breed left in Great Britain, meaning they are still classed as vulnerable.
 These are strong animals and able to survive on poor-quality grass, rough terrain and out in bad weather.